Hornbill Nest Adoption Program

 Protection with people outside Pakke TR

-Until 2011, our monitoring effort had been restricted to about 30-40 nests each year inside protected area due to limitations of staff and funding.
+Until 2011, our monitoring effort had been restricted to about 30-40 nests each year inside Pakke Tiger Reserve due to limitations of staff and funding.
 There was a need to continue monitoring of hornbill nests and roosts and expand the monitoring effort to a larger area especially to areas outside the protected area (Pakke Tiger Reserve) where hornbill nesting habitat is under threat.
-The best way to do this was to seek the wider participation and help of the Nyishi community living in the nearby villages who have banned hunting throughout the year and are assisting the park authorities in protection of wildlife.
+The best way to do this was to seek the wider participation and help of the Nyishi community living in the nearby villages who had banned hunting throughout the year and were assisting the park authorities in protection of wildlife.

 In 2011, we initiated the Hornbill Nest Adoption Program (HNAP) in partnership with the Ghora-Aabhe Society, a council of village elders and the Arunachal Forest Department.
-We now have 17 Nyishi villagers from 14 villages who are engaged in finding, monitoring and protecting hornbill nests and roosts.
-They are paid a salary and provided field equipment from the funds raised and a certain percentage of the funds are also provided for community welfare and development.
+As of 2018, we have 12 Nyishi villagers from 10 villages who are engaged in finding, monitoring and protecting hornbill nests and roosts.
+They are paid a salary and provided field equipment from the funds raised and a certain percentage of the funds are also provided annually for community welfare and development.
+Up until 2017, through HNAP, we have monitored and protected about 40 hornbill nests and helped 103 hornbill chicks fledge successfully.

 Being a Hornbill Parent